-Her background is in general commercial litigation but she has particular expertise in judicial review, administrative law, public law, and regulatory litigation and enforcement.
+Victoria’s background is in general commercial litigation but she has particular expertise in judicial review, administrative law, public law, and regulatory litigation and enforcement.

-Victoria’s clients are predominantly large corporates in the energy, airport, media, banking and financial services industries.
 Victoria aims to develop long-term relationships with clients, enabling her to deliver proactive advice, relevant to the clients’ commercial objectives.